dkahle/invgamma/README.md

 ![](tools/README-unnamed-chunk-10-1.png)<!-- -->

+Both of these indicate that the samplers are consistent.
 As an inferential alternative, we can use a [KS test](https://en.wikipedia.org/wiki/Kolmogorov–Smirnov_test):

 ``` r